-Emergency Small Animal Diseases and Disorders Pre-requisite: VET 130, VET 131, VET 170, VET 124, VET 110
+VET 220 (Lect.
+Cred. - 1.0) Emergency & CC, Small Animal Pre-requisite: VET 130, VET 131, VET 170, VET 124, VET 110

-This course examines the diseases and disorders seen in small animal practice on an emergency basis.
-Emphasis will be placed on diseases and disorders where triage, critical thinking, communication, and nursing skills are crucial to the animal's outcome.
-The Basic Life Support Certification will be obtained during the course.
+This course examines the critically ill patients seen in small animal practices on an emergency basis.
+Emphasis will be placed on triage, critical thinking, disease process, and nursing skills that are crucial to the patient's outcome.

-VTNE Preparation Course

-Pre-requisite: All VET courses with a "C" or higher, concurrently with VET 260
+VTNE Preparation Course Pre-requisite: All VET courses with a "C" or higher, concurrently with VET 260

 The Veterinary Tech National Examination is administered by the American Association of Veterinary State Boards.
 Pennsylvania requires a passing score on the VTNE as one necessary criterion to receive credentialing as a Certified Veterinary Nurse.
-The VTNE is a computer-based exam that is given during month-long windows three times per year.
+The VTNE is a computerbased exam that is given during month-long windows three times per year.
 This course is designed to provide the skills and to review the knowledge required to obtain a passing score on the VTNE.